slothyace/bmods-acedia/.documentation/Time Conversions.md

 | `Output As` | Set a time output unit.
 If set to `Custom` output, you would need to follow a syntax. |
 | `Store As` | Store the output string as. |

+> All of it gets converted to milliseconds first before it is converted to the output.

 ### Input Time Parsing
 Extractions
 | Time | Time Scale | Extraction Regex |